Museums and attractions

 Newcastle United Museum & Stadium Tours features photographs and memorabilia from across the years.
 For an extra charge you can have a guided tour of St. James Park, which takes you on a journey of the history of Newcastle United Football Club.
 You can see the changing rooms, the Media Suite, the dugouts, and get to see how it feels to stand right by the pitch.
 There is an admission fee.

-You can watch many films for free on their website, looking back at how things used to be in Newcastle.
+North East Film Archive has many films for free on their website, looking back at how things used to be in Newcastle.
 They currently hold around 30,000 items, from 1900’s to the present.
 They cover a range of subjects, including rural and urban life, industry and agriculture, family life, holidays and leisure, and wartime in the region, as well as a range of styles such as documentary, advertising, amateur footage, newsreels, animation, regional television news and educational material.

 The Oriental Museum is devoted entirely to the art and archaeology of the great cultures of Northern Africa and Asia.
 There is a very small admission fee.